Australian Tax Rates – Taxing the Economic Recovery

 You are still paying to support the public health system through your taxes – a service you are never going to use, and in ADDITION, you are paying for private health cover too.

-Shouldn’t you be rewarded for being less of a burden on the state, self funding your own health care, as well as subsidising the broader population and living up to the obligations of being part of a developed society?
+Should rewards you for being less of a burden on the state, self-funding your own health care, as well as subsidizing the broader population, and living up to the obligations as part of a developed society?

-However, a dollar stripped out may well have the equal and opposite effect ie more than a dollar is removed from the economy.
+However, a dollar stripe out may well have the equal and opposite effect ie more than a dollar is removes from the economy.

 Taxing super was this mornings chat I heard while sitting in the airport lounge (off to Malaysia today) punishes those who have saved hard and provisioned for their retirement in an effort to have a better life, in retirement and of course be less of a burden to the state.